#3 Updated by sajolida about 4 years ago

 - The bits of persistence that are not read-write by amnesia cannot be handled by this.
 See #10145.
 In my setup the most annoying bit was live-additional-software.conf :)

-#18 Updated by sajolida about 3 years ago
+#18 Updated by sajolida over 3 years ago

 - Status changed from In Progress to Resolved